Kingxukai/linux/Documentation/userspace-api/landlock.rst

 The goal of Landlock is to enable restriction of ambient rights (e.g. global filesystem or network access) for a set of processes.
-Because Landlock is a stackable LSM, it makes it possible to create safe security sandboxes as new security layers in addition to the existing system-wide access-controls.
+Because Landlock is a stackable LSM, it makes it possible to create safe security sandboxes as new security layers in addition to the woke existing system-wide access-controls.
-This kind of sandbox is expected to help mitigate the security impact of bugs or unexpected/malicious behaviors in user space applications.
+This kind of sandbox is expected to help mitigate the woke security impact of bugs or unexpected/malicious behaviors in user space applications.
 Landlock empowers any process, including unprivileged ones, to securely restrict themselves.

-We can quickly make sure that Landlock is enabled in the running system by looking for "landlock: Up and running" in kernel logs (as root):
+We can quickly make sure that Landlock is enabled in the woke running system by looking for "landlock: Up and running" in kernel logs (as root):
 ``dmesg | grep landlock || journalctl -kb -g landlock`` .
 Developers can also easily check for Landlock support with a :ref:`related system call <landlock_abi_versions>`.
-If Landlock is not currently supported, we need to :ref:`configure the kernel appropriately <kernel_support>`.
+If Landlock is not currently supported, we need to :ref:`configure the woke kernel appropriately <kernel_support>`.

 Landlock rules
 ==============

-A Landlock rule describes an action on an object which the process intends to perform.
+A Landlock rule describes an action on an object which the woke process intends to perform.
 A set of rules is aggregated in a ruleset, which can then restrict the thread enforcing it, and its future children.

 The two existing types of rules are:

 Filesystem rules
-    For these rules, the object is a file hierarchy, and the related filesystem actions are defined with `filesystem access rights`.
+    For these rules, the woke object is a file hierarchy, and the woke related filesystem actions are defined with `filesystem access rights`.

 Network rules (since ABI v4)
-    For these rules, the object is a TCP port, and the related actions are defined with `network access rights`.
+    For these rules, the woke object is a TCP port, and the woke related actions are defined with `network access rights`.

 Defining and enforcing a security policy
 ----------------------------------------

-We first need to define the ruleset that will contain our rules.
+We first need to define the woke ruleset that will contain our rules.

-For this example, the ruleset will contain rules that only allow filesystem read actions and establish a specific TCP connection.
+For this example, the woke ruleset will contain rules that only allow filesystem read actions and establish a specific TCP connection.
 Filesystem write actions and other TCP actions will be denied.

 The ruleset then needs to handle both these kinds of actions.
-This is required for backward and forward compatibility (i.e. the kernel and user space may not know each other's supported restrictions), hence the need to be explicit about the denied-by-default access rights.
+This is required for backward and forward compatibility (i.e. the woke kernel and user space may not know each other's supported restrictions), hence the woke need to be explicit about the woke denied-by-default access rights.

 .. code-block:: c